Haris-Mem/DiscordWordCount/README.md

 `token` is used to authenticate the bot agains discord.
 To create one, you need a discord developer account.
 Visit https://discord.com/developers/ to get one.
 You can find a tutorial to create a discord application [here](https://discordpy.readthedocs.io/en/latest/discord.html).
 It's for use with thy python-Library but as its only the discord-part, it's the same for this bot.
 The only permissions the bot currently needs are `Send Messages` and `Manage Messages`.

-`search`: the word to search for.
+`searchBamf`: the word to search for.
 In lower case as the whole message will be converted to lower case for matching.
+Currently it is flagged to look for one instance, but for scalability, the variable naming can be modified

 ## data/data.json
 The bot process needs permissions to write to that file.